 Toll rates are established by WSTC.
 SR 520 Bridge tolls vary by time of day and for weekends and holidays.
 WSTC works with WSDOT and the public to establish toll rates.
 WSTC reviews traffic and revenue each year to determine whether new toll rates are needed to cover operational costs and debt payments.
-This review process starts in the fall and, if new rates are adopted, they are in effect the following July.
+This review process starts in the fall and toll rate increases are scheduled to become effective July 1, 2023.